 If the infants in foster care are in the process of transitioning into their adoptive families or preparing to live with their birth families, the foster family must meet with the adoptive or birth parents on a regular basis to prepare for the transition.
 An experienced social worker is a part of the transition team.

 At Capstone Foster Care, parent and child placements are more typical than fostering babies and we provide specialised training for parent and child.
-This type of placement involves the mother or the father or both parents being placed in foster care in conjunction with their baby, child, or children.
-The major benefit of the parent and child placement is that the child’s safety is assured while the parent’s skills are assessed.
+This type of placement involves the mother or the father, or sometimes even both parents, being placed in foster care in conjunction with their baby, child, or children.
+The major benefit of parent and child placements is that the child’s safety is assured while the parent’s skills are assessed.

 However, it should be noted that there is a significant difference between parent and child fostering to fostering new-borns or babies.
 There is no quiet time guaranteed during school hours with mother and baby foster placements, as there would be with older children where you can catch up on your chores.
 Meetings with parents who are anxious to take their babies home can be time consuming.
 If the mother is part of the fostering process and living in the home as well, as the parent, she must have her own bedroom.
 Carers who take on this particular task are especially trained to do so.